 Even though Hawaii is perfect for growing a kitchen garden doesn’t mean all veggies or fruits will grow here.
 Depending on elevation, soil condition and tropical climates, you need plants that will grow well in these outside tropical environments.
-Learning to plant a garden in Hawaii starts with vegetable plants that does well including taro, eggplants, okra, beans, tropical peppers and herbs will do well – check out these hardy and successful plants from UH Hawaii’s best growing plants for a kitchen garden.
+Learning to plant a garden in Hawaii and choosing the best vegetables to grow starts with vegetable plants do well in Hawaii including: taro, eggplants, okra, beans, tropical peppers and herbs for instance.
+Check out these hardy and successful plants from UH Hawaii’s best growing plants for a kitchen garden below.
 For fruit trees or plants, check out these wonderful fruit trees like bananas, citrus, pineapples, papaya and this list here for more inspiration.

 You can go on the University of Hawaii CTARH website here for seeds that have grown well in Hawaii and you can order by form on the site.

 It takes a good base in prepping up your soil, adding good amendments, mulch and drainage for plants to grow well and fast in our sunny tropical environments.
 In Hawaii we have lava, sand, clay and very poor soils, so you need to learn what type of soil you have and want you can do to add more nutrients and even more soil to build up your beds.
 Depending on the size of garden you want to build, you can buy bags of good soil and mulch or have delivery service done to help you in building healthy soil and beds for planting.